Tips and Inspiration from England’s Great Dixter Gardens

 Since Lloyd’s death in 2006, his great friend and gardening ally, Fergus Garrett, who joined Dixter in 1993, has taken the garden forward, maintaining the labor-intensive traditional practices that are increasingly rare in gardening, while constantly challenging himself, the staff, and his students to think creatively and make the garden more stimulating, more colorful, and more sustainable.
 (The students, funded by scholarships from Dixter and elsewhere, come from around the world to stay and work at Dixter for anywhere from a few weeks to a couple of years.
 They are there to learn to garden the Dixter way.)
 “In terms of pure horticultural fireworks — and seasonal surprises — there is nowhere like Great Dixter,” said Christopher Woodward, director of London’s Garden Museum.

-Dixter is currently closed to the public due to Covid-19, but Garrett and a skeletal crew are still hard at work tending the gardens, readying them for an as yet unknown opening.
-As people forced to stay home look for beauty, comfort, and food in their backyards, interest in gardening is rising dramatically.
-This led me to speak with Garrett recently by phone about the principles and practices he employs in making a world-class garden, and how they can be adopted to anyone’s backyard.
+When this story was first published, in May 2020, Dixter was closed to the public due to Covid-19, but Garrett and a skeletal crew were still hard at work tending the gardens (which re-opened to the public in June of that year).
+During the early days of the pandemic, when people were forced to stay at home, they looked for beauty, comfort, and food in their own backyards—and interest in gardening rose dramatically.
+This led me to speak with Garrett by phone about the principles and practices he employs in making a world-class garden, and how they can be adopted to anyone’s backyard.

 Q: What’s the most enjoyable part of being a gardener?